-While in an active PDP context, typical signal level values are 66 to 71.
-However, if no data is sent or received for 90 seconds, the unit may return to the regional beam and the signal quality will drop to the idle mode range of 56 to 60.
+While in an active PDP context, typical signal level values are 58 to 64.
+However, if no data is sent or received for 90 seconds, the unit may return to the regional beam and the signal strength will drop to the idle mode range.
 However, the PDP context will remain active.